Germany needs migrants as workforce dwindles, but must pay for them

-BERLIN (Reuters) - The influx of refugees into Germany is both a boon and a burden for the economy: it needs huge numbers of migrants to rejuvenate an aging workforce, but must financially support many for years until they learn the language and gain qualifications.
+BERLIN, Dec 10 (Reuters) - The influx of refugees into Germany is both a boon and a burden for the economy: it needs huge numbers of migrants to rejuvenate an ageing workforce, but must financially support many for years until they learn the language and gain qualifications.

 Chancellor Angela Merkel has refused to put a cap on refugee numbers to a country where the population of around 82 million is set to shrink by 15 percent by 2050, according to government forecasts, with the workforce falling by 30 percent.